How we investigate and resolve your complaint

 Deciding if we can investigate your complaint

-If your complaint is about something we can’t investigate, we’ll let you know and close your complaint.
+If your complaint is about something we can’t investigate, we will let you know and close your complaint.
 You can appeal our decision.

 We can’t investigate an anonymous complaint.